WinzarH/LikertMakeR/README.md

 items and rearranges their rows so that the scales are correlated according to a predefined correlation matrix.
-Univariate statistics for each dataframe of rating-scale items do not change, but their correlations with rating-scale items in other dataframes do.
+Univariate statistics for each dataframe of rating-scale items do not change, and inter-item correlations within a dataframe do not change, but their correlations with rating-scale items in _other_ dataframes do change.

 #### correlateScales() usage